 Sadness stems both from the breakup with the person, but also the idea that you won’t be one of those couples who grows old together.
 Your kids will now have divorced parents, and you can never have that happily ever after you thought you’d have.
 You are grieving your relationship and the future you always dreamed about.

 How am I going to pay these attorneys bills?
+I don’t even understand the divorce process.
 Do I have to get a job?
 Do I get to keep my house?
-Are my kids going to turn to drugs to cope with this?
+Are my kids going to be OK?
 Am I going to be alone forever?
 Who’s going to take care of me when I get sick?
 I don’t even know how to pay a bill online.
 I don’t understand finances or investing.I’m old.
 Who is going to want to date me?
 Get the picture?
 There are a million more concerns that go through your mind at this stage.

 Now reality is setting in and you are fucking pissed at your ex-regardless of who wanted the divorce.
 How could he/she do this to me?
 He took all my good years.
 He took advantage of me.
 He seems happy.
 I hate his guts.
 He treated me like crap all these years when I could have been with someone else.
 You resent everything about him and your past.